-An appeal of an Adjudications Officer’s decision under the various Employment Rights enactments must be made to the Labour Court using the Employment Rights Appeal Form.
+An appeal of an Adjudications Officer’s decision under the various Employment Rights enactments may be made to the Labour Court using the Employment Rights Appeal Form.
 Please see guidance notes here for further information on the use of this form.

 An appeals of an Adjudication’s Officers Recommendation under s13(9) Industrial Relations Act 1969 may be made to the Labour Court using the Section 13(9) Appeal Form.
 Please see guidance notes here for further information on the use of this form.